Easy-to-use steam irons

 There's no need to put up with a nightmare iron, though.
-We’ve found irons in our tests that feel light to hold, are comfortable to grip and, to top it off, are great at ironing any fabric.
+Our tests have uncovered irons that feel light to hold, are comfortable to grip and are great at ironing any fabric.

-Only logged-in Which? members can view our recommendations in the table.
-If you're not yet a member, join Which? to get instant access to all our reviews.
+Only logged-in Which? members can view our recommendations below.
+If you're not yet a member, join Which? to get instant access to all of our expert, independent reviews.

 Is the iron light and comfortable to hold?

-The lighter the iron is, the easier it will be to use and hold - check you are happy with the weight of the one you've chosen.
+The lighter the iron is, the easier it will be to use and hold.
+See our section on lightweight irons below for more information.

 Are the controls easy to see and operate?

-Make sure that the controls and markings are large enough for you to see - a good contrast between them and the background should make life easier.
+Make sure that the markings are large enough for you to see.
+A good contrast between them and the background should make life easier.

 See whether you find the dials and buttons easy to grip or press with little force.
-The controls should also be in a logical and easily reachable place - this is true for many of the models in our table - especially if you sometimes have swollen joints.
+The controls should also be in a logical and easily reachable place, even when ironing.
+If you’re left-handed, check the buttons are in a central place you find easy to reach.

-You should also check that the controls aren’t close together, so you don’t select something accidentally.
+You should also check the controls aren’t too close together so you don’t select something accidentally.